febaasharaf-lgtm/eco/README.md

 For Software:

-  *Languages Used: Python,Javascript,HTML
+  •Languages Used: Python,Javascript,HTML

-  *Frameworks used: TensorFlow 2.x
+  •Frameworks used: TensorFlow 2.x

-  *Libraries Used: Pillow,Flask
+  •Libraries Used: Pillow,Flask

-  *Tools Used: Visual Studio Code,Git,Kaggle
+  •Tools Used: Visual Studio Code,Git,Kaggle

 Table of Contents